FTTG/RockPaperScissors/README.md

 ## Terminology / Notations
 * During commits "RPS" will be used to abbreviate "Rock, Paper, Scissors".
-* All global variables will be names with an underscore at the start of the name. eg: "_playerScore".
+* All global variables will be named with an underscore at the start of the name. eg: "_playerScore".